Package 'propop'

 data_benchmark

-data frame containing benchmark data (e.g., actual / official population records obtained with propop::get_population()).
+data frame containing benchmark data (e.g., actual / official population records; can be obtained with propop::get_population()).

 data_projected